-The Company has only one class of equity shares having face value as Rs.
-10 each.
+The Company has only one class of equity shares having face value of Rs.10 per share.
 Every holder of equity shares is entitled to one vote per share.
-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company.
-Any Dividend proposed by Board of Directors is subject to the approval of shareholders in ensuing Annual General Meeting.
+In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the company.
+Any Dividend proposed by Board Of Directors is subject to the approval of shareholders in ensuing Annual General Meeting.

-Bonus shares/ buy back/shares for consideration other than cash issued during past five years:
+E) Bonus shares/ buy back/shares for consideration other than cash issued during past five years: